merovi-labs/svgtexture2d/README.md

 ## Usage

+I've configured the plugin to expect your svg files to have the extension "svgtex".
+This fixes a bug where the plugin attempts to import as Texture2D first and you have to re-import it.
+Inkscape can still open the files as .svgtex extension, you just have to click "All Files."
+If someone knows a way to tell Godot to use SVGTexture2D before Texture2D on imports, please feel free to put a PR up.

-In the Godot editor, drag and drop your SVG file into the FileSystem tab.
+In the Godot editor, drag and drop your SVGTEX file into the FileSystem tab.

 When prompted for the import settings, select `SVGTexture2D` from the Import dropdown.